-Your personal injury lawyer will endeavour to show that the accident may have happened because your employer did not carry out regular and adequate risk assessments.
+Accidents can happen because your employer did not carry out regular and adequate risk assessments.
 They may also have failed to act on the findings of these risk assessments.
 Injuries may also have been caused because of a lack of personal protective equipment, or because you were allowed to use equipment or machinery which was known to be faulty.

 No matter the circumstances in which your accident took place and the injuries you sustained, if you had an accident at work, you can claim if someone else or your employer was responsible.

 Being struck by a moving object could cause injuries to any part of the body.
 Such accidents at work could be caused by an object falling on you or a moving object crashing into you.
-Looking at one industry – the food and drink industry, we can see that around 10% of major injuries which have been reported to the HSE were caused in this way.
+Looking at one industry – the food and drink industry, we can see from HSE statistics that around 10% of major injuries which have been reported to the HSE were caused in this way.
 In total this accounted for 700 such instances per year in total, 100 of which are major or serious injuries.

 Breaking down this type of accident or injury, one third are caused by an object falling onto the person.
 This could be something falling from overhead storage onto a person.
 Twenty-five percent are caused by hand tools and others are caused by people being struck by moving pallets or vehicles.

 Part of your employers’ duty of care to keep you safe in the workplace is to prevent and protect you from any form of violence in the workplace.
-Whilst this may not strictly be considered an ‘accident at work’ it is a way in which people can be harmed at work and reason for claiming compensation from an employer through a personal injury solicitor.
+Whilst this may not strictly be considered an ‘accident at work’ it is a way in which people can be harmed at work and a reason for claiming compensation from an employer through a personal injury solicitor.

-According to the Health and Safety Executive, assaults in the workplace are defined as incidents in which the claimant has been threatened, abused or physically assaulted whilst carrying out the course of their work.
+According to the Health and Safety Executive, work-related violence is defined as incidents in which the claimant has been threatened, abused or physically assaulted whilst carrying out the course of their work.
 Abuse may take the form of verbal abuse which is homophobic, sexist or racial in nature.